 8. Mazuri Ferret Food

-Available in five-pound and 25-pound bags, the Mazuri Ferret Food was our least favorite of all the formulas that made this list.
+Available in 5-pound and 25-pound bags, the Mazuri Ferret Food was our least favorite of all the formulas that made this list.
 But that doesn’t mean it has no redeeming qualities.
 For example, this food is loaded with probiotics to promote gut health.

 According to the label, this food contains less than 15% starch.
 It was surprising then when we noticed that brown rice is the second ingredient, meaning it’s the second most concentrated ingredient in the mix!
 Since ferrets are obligate carnivores and don’t do well with carbohydrates, you can see how this presents a problem.